jonathangjertsen/Proposition/CONTRIBUTING.md

 * If you want to prefix your branch names with feature/ or fix/, you can, but you are not required to
 * Try to be consistent with commit message style
 * Changes which add new dependencies will probably not be accepted.
 New `require-dev` packages are ok.
+* When adding a new feature, please:
+  * Also add an example in the `examples` folder
+  * Also add tests in `tests/Proposition.php` if possible